-Stuart Forster interviews Guy and Brittany Manning, who run the The Red Lion Freehouse, a Michelin-starred pub and restaurant in Wiltshire.
+Stuart Forster interviews Guy and Brittany Manning, who run the The Red Lion Freehouse, a cosy country pub and restaurant with a Michelin star in Wiltshire.

 The Red Lion Freehouse is a Michelin-starred pub and restaurant at East Chisenbury in rural Wiltshire.
 Run by Guy and Brittany Manning it seats up to 55 diners.